-3.5.1.1 Performance Standard for Reduction in NReducing Nitrogen Application Rate
+3.5.1.1 Performance Standard for Reducing Nitrogen Application Rate

 The performance standard for this project activity is based on a nitrogen use efficiency metric, calculated as a ratio of the amount of N removed by crop biomass to the amount of N available to the crop as a function of how much total nitrogen was applied to the crop.
-This ratio is referred to as the ratio of Removed removed to Applied Napplied nitrogen (RTA).
-The RTA can be interpreted as a general measure of the Nnitrogen use efficiency.
+This ratio is referred to as the ratio of removed to applied nitrogen (RTA).
+The RTA can be interpreted as a general measure of the nitrogen use efficiency.

-A field passes the Performance Standard Test when its annual RTA, calculated for each eligible crop year of the project,24 exceeds the applicable performance standard RTA threshold in Table A.7, which represents approximately the 75th-percentile of a given state's calculated state average RTA.-25.
+A field passes the Performance Standard Test when its annual RTA, calculated for each eligible crop year of the project, exceeds the applicable performance standard RTA threshold in Table A.7, which represents the calculated state average RTA.

-A field's RTA is calculated using Equation 3.1 below.26 The calculation to determine a field's RTA and to demonstrate that a field must pass the performance standard test in a passes the Performance Standard Test occurs ex post (e.g. after completion of the reporting period).
+A field's RTA is calculated using Equation 3.1 below.
+The calculation to determine a field's RTA and to demonstrate that a field passes the Performance Standard Test occurs ex post (e.g. after completion of the reporting period).
 However, the field's RTA is calculated using average historic yield, so a farmer can estimate ex ante the maximum N rate that will allow a given field to pass the Performance Standard Test.